-Designing a library of forms with the intention to teach and pass knowledge on to the next generations of designers of form.
+Designing an experiential library of forms with the intention create legacy teaching tools that will encourage self-directed play and teach the next generations of form designers.

 This project started as a collaboration between my fellow classmates Max Plummer and Jake Scherlis.
 We knew that we wanted to develop a project that tied our love of the tangible with our love of learning.

 We reflected on what we wish we had learned over our time at Carnegie Mellon: what could we make that would teach others lessons we learned over our four years at Carnegie Mellon?
 How could we create a legacy experience that stayed valuable over time?